Compositories and Gleaves: Introduction

 \section{Introduction}

 \paragraph{Sheaves and stacks.}

 Sheaves on topological spaces have the defining property that compatible families of local sections can always be glued together in a unique way.
-If the given local sections are defined over a covering of the space, then this yields a global section.
-It follows that sheaves are entirely \emph{local} entities: a sheaf is completely determined by its stalks and how those assemble into the associated \'etale bundle~\cite{MM}.
+If the given local sections are defined over an open covering of the space, then this yields a global section.
+It follows that sheaves are entirely \emph{local} entities: a sheaf on a topological space is completely determined by its stalks and how those assemble into the associated \'etale bundle~\cite{MM}.
 This makes sheaves the right framework for mathematical structures which are of a local nature, in the sense that the only global information contained in a sheaf is of topological character.
+Similar statements apply to sheaves on sites.

-A more sophisticated variant of the notion of sheaf, which shares with it similar locality properties, is the notion of \emph{stack} or \emph{2-sheaf}.
-Many mathematical structures like vector bundles or principal $G$-bundles can be described in terms of a stack.
-Again, the crucial property here is \emph{locality}: a vector bundle or principal $G$-bundle is an entirely local object, meaning that it is determined by how it behaves on an open cover.
+A more sophisticated variant of the notion of sheaf, which enjoys similar locality properties, is the notion of \emph{stack} or \emph{2-sheaf}.
+Many mathematical structures like vector bundles or principal bundles can be described in terms of a stack.
+Again, the crucial property here is \emph{locality}: a vector bundle or principal bundle is an entirely local object, meaning that it is also determined by what it looks like on an open cover.

 \paragraph{A sheaf of metrics?}